inspirer/textmapper/index.md

 ### License

-TextMapper tool is distributed under the [Apache 2.0 License](http://www.apache.org/licenses/LICENSE-2.0).
+Textmapper tool is distributed under the [Apache 2.0 License](http://www.apache.org/licenses/LICENSE-2.0).

 Plug-ins for Eclipse and IntelliJ IDEA are made available under the Eclipse Public License and the General Public License (version 3 or above), respectively.